-- (1) After the Board has granted an application in terms of this Act, it shall, subject to section 35, issue the licence through the local committee to the applicant to sell the kind of liquor provided for in this Act in respect of the kind of licence concerned, or, in the case of a catering or occasional permit, the kind of liquor determined by the Board and specific places on the premises which have been excluded by the Board in terms of section 31(5). - (2) The Board may at any time after the issue of a licence or permit in terms of subsection (1) or section 37, by a notice delivered to the licensee concerned- - (a) declare the licence or permit to be subject to such conditions or further conditions set out in the notice it may in its discretion impose; or - (b) suspend, withdraw or amend any condition or declaration imposed or made in terms of this Act.
+(1) After the Board has granted an application in terms of this Act, it shall, subject to section 35, issue the licence through the local committee to the applicant to sell the kind of liquor provided for in this Act in respect of the kind of licence concerned, or, in the case of a catering or occasional permit, the kind of liquor determined by the local committee and specific places on the premises which have been excluded by the local committee in terms of section 31 (5).

+[subsection (1) substituted by section 7(a) of Act 9 of 2003]

+- (2) The Board or local committee may at any time after the issue of a licence or permit in terms of subsection (1) or section 37, by a notice delivered to the licensee concerned- - (a) declare the licence or permit to be subject to such conditions or further conditions set out in the notice it may in its discretion impose; or - (b) suspend, withdraw or amend any condition or declaration imposed or made in terms of this Act.